kai-tub/usbip-wrapper/README.md

   hosts the listed USB devices if available.
   - Usually does not require any further configuration

-The NixOS Module also ensures that the _correct_ usbip version is used, i.e., the from the kernel version of the host, and loads the required kernel _modules_ depending on which unit is activated.
+The NixOS Module also ensures that the _correct_ `usbip` version is used, i.e., from the kernel version of the host, and loads the required kernel
+_modules_ depending on which unit is activated.

-This means that from the viewpoint of a NixOS user all of the complexity associated with installing the `usbip` package, required _kernel modules_, and configuring a secure auto-mount pipeline is done automatically and one only needs to configure the desired behavior, showing the _real strength_ of NixOS :heart:.
+This means that from the viewpoint of a NixOS user, all of the complexity associated with installing the `usbip` package, required _kernel modules_, and configuring a secure auto-mount pipeline is done automatically and one only needs to configure the desired behavior, showing the _real strength_ of NixOS :heart: .

-For more information about the different configuration options, please see the source module file at [./nix_parts/usbip_wrapper.nix](./nix_parts/usbip_wrapper.nix).
+For more information about the different configuration options, please see the source module file at [./nix/usbip_wrapper.nix](./nix/usbip_wrapper.nix).
 A nicer auto-generated documentation is planned.
 For a detailed overview of the inner workings of the auto-mount `systemd` pipeline, please take a look at the [./docs/systemd_doc.md](./docs/systemd_doc.md).